 To use the query parameter method, simply add this to the end of a gateway request url:

-Another way to use the access token is in the request header.
+Another way to use the gateway key is in the request header.
 The Key Value would look like this:

 KeyValue

-Please keep in mind that using the access token in the request header may not work in a client side application, so consider using IP Address restriction instead for those use cases.
+Please keep in mind that using the gateway key in the request header may not work in a client side application, so consider using IP Address restriction instead for those use cases.

 IP Address